dominant-strategies/go-quai/doc/dev-notes.md

   <img src="image-1.png" alt="Image description" width="600" height="auto">

-2. Then from another machine join the same chatroom boostrapping the node (`-b` flag) with an "advertised listening address" of the first node.
+2. Then from another machine join the same chatroom bootstrapping the node (`-b` flag) with an "advertised listening address" of the first node.
    - Note: listening addresses can be found in the file `node.info` in the root of the project.

   ```bash